-The classroom teacher organizes field trips.
+Field Trips are organized by the classroom teacher.
 Permission slips and information about the trip, date/times, and chaperoning is provided in advance of the scheduled trips.
 Chaperones for field trips are arranged with the teachers.
 Anyone chaperoning trips or events must have Volunteer Clearances on file prior to the trip.